DIRECTLab/robots/raspbot-car/README.md

 # Yahboom Raspbot Cars
-Inventory as of 11/1/22:
+Inventory as of 11/4/22:
-- 3 cars are built
+- 1 is checked out to Ela
-- 2 more are still in boxes
+- 4 more are available in the lab

 ## Capabilities